3 Beautiful Waterfalls in Luang Prabang, Laos

 Tad Thong waterfall, Luang Prabang, Laos

-While the waterfalls are not as impressive as the Kuang Si Falls and Tat Sae Falls, the unique thing about Tad Thong is that it is located inside an abandoned park.
-Don’t expect a beautifully curated park like Kuang Si but rather overgrown pathways, fallen down trees and broken bridges.
-This a waterfall for the adventurous type!
+Don’t expect a beautifully curated park like Kuang Si but rather overgrown pathways, fallen down trees, and broken bridges.
+This is a waterfall for the adventurous type!

 The way to get to Tad Thong is by mountainbike.
 The dirt tracks leading to the waterfall can be uneven and a bit dangerous to drive on with a motorbike.